Secret Santa: Secret Casino Santa

-At the end, the gifts that were chosen are opened and the winner of the money and leftover gifts are drawn.
+At the end, the gifts that were chosen are opened, and the winner of the money and leftover gifts is drawn.

 Conspiracy Santa

-In this version, participants engage in a "conspiracy" where all participants work together to select a gift for a single participant without that participant's direct involvement or knowledge.
-Many such individual "conspiracies" run concurrently, one for each participant.
-Email threads or web apps are commonly used to manage each "conspiracy" until a consensus is made, wherein the gift is purchased by a decided upon participant and given at a later date.
+In this version, participants engage in a "conspiracy" in which all participants work together to select a gift for a single participant without that participant's direct involvement or knowledge.
+Conspiracies run concurrently, one for each participant.
 A common theme of Conspiracy Santa is collectively learning about participants, making it popular for workplaces and schools.

 Secret Santa online

-The tradition of Secret Santa is becoming increasingly popular in online communities.
+The tradition of Secret Santa is also practiced in online communities.